ITEC660/Homework-4/README.md

     ```

-2. Viola!
-You have your app running on the web!!!
+2. You have your app running on the web!!!
 3. If there are any problems check “heroku logs”, that might help.
     1. For example: If you see “npm ERR! missing script: start”
         1. Try: [https://stackoverflow.com/questions/34631300/why-do-i-obtain-this-error-when-deploying-app-to-heroku](https://stackoverflow.com/questions/34631300/why-do-i-obtain-this-error-when-deploying-app-to-heroku)